zheng0xd/JATIC-internal-docs/docs/program-info/design-principles.md

 ## Overall design principles

 - **Wide interoperability**: Our products work naturally with each other, with common ML frameworks, and with common MLOps platforms.
-- **Straightforward deployment**: Users can easily deploy our products into their own environments at various classification levels, whether they are local machines, on-prem servers, cloud servers, or HPCs.
+- **Straightforward deployment**: Users can easily deploy our products into their own environments at various classification levels, whether they are local machines, on-prem servers, cloud servers, or HPC.

-*[HPC]: High-Performance Computing

 - **Extremely accessible and easy-to-use**: Technical users with limited AI/ML experience can quickly come up to speed on our products, enabled by excellent documentation and highly usable software.
 - **Stable, mature, and secure**: Our products bring high levels of software stability, maturity, and security in order to be used within enterprise settings.
 - **Validated**: Outputs from our products are validated in order to be used to support high-consequence T&E activities.
 - **Open-source**: Our products heavily make use of, build upon, and contribute to the open-source community.
 No licenses, no vendor lock-in, no reinventing the wheel.
 - **Standalone but mutually compatible**: Each product is usable independently, but also fits within a larger compatible tool suite.

+*[HPC]: High-Performance Computing

 !!! warning